 Select the World Tab, then Interior Cell.
 From here, select New:

 Here I entered the cell name.
 The convention is TR_i#-#-***.
 The first number is the map, found in your claim ID.
 Second is the ID of that claim.
 Finally, the *** represents three letters that represent the house of the claim.
-(Red-Redoran, Hla-Hlaalu, Ind-Indoril, Dre-Dres, Tel-Telvanni, Tri-Tribunal, Imp-Imperial)
+(Red-Redoran, Hla-Hlaalu, Ind-Indoril, Dre-Dres, Tel-Telvanni, Tri-Tribunal, Imp-Imperial) This convention is no longer used, see below.

 With the cell created, you will notice that the lighting values are odd.
 These are not good and need to be changed.
 Think about the exterior region in which your interior is placed.
 Either use your godly powers of deduction to create good lighting settings from scratch (don't), or find a similar vanilla situation, take the lighting settings from them, and edit to reflect the differences in mood between that interior and yours.